mlswg/mls-protocol/draft-ietf-mls-protocol.md

   for this message, as described below, and verify that it is the same as the `confirmation_tag` field in the MLSPlaintext object.

-* If the above checks are successful, consider the updated GroupContext object as the current state of the group.
+* If the above checks are successful, consider the new GroupContext object as the current state of the group.

 * If the Commit included a ReInit proposal, the client MUST NOT use the group to